-BCL (HONS) (INTERNATIONAL) DEGREE EXAMINATION the Moot Court module (LW 'Repeat Year Examinations' below.
+BCL (HONS) (INTERNATIONAL) DEGREE EXAMINATION 'Repeat Year Examinations' below.
 Except for the requirement that it be passed, the Moot Court module (LW3360) is not taken into account for the purposes of determining eligibility for Honours.
-The Grade of Honours to be awarded shall be determined as follows: First Class Honours: An aggregate of not less than 700/1000 marks (i.e 70%) or an aggregate of not less than 660/1000 together with not less than 70% in modules to the value of at least 30 credits.
-Second Class Honours Grade I: An aggregate of not less than 600/1000 m 60%) or an aggregate of not less than together with not less than 60% in modul value of at least 30 credits. t t II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 rogether with not less than 50% in modules to the value of at least 30 credits.
-Third Class Honours: 45%).
-An aggregate of not less than 450/1000 marks (i.e. Exemptions: All passed modules carry a academic years subsequent to n exemption, which is limited to a period of five the award of the exemption.
-Supplemental Examinations: Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements governing the Supplemental Examination for individual modules.
-Note: for some modules there is no Supplemental Examination.
-Examination Board must Examination, where ther Examination Board, or i hieve the pass standard for the year at the Summer trepeat all failed/absent modules at the Supplemental re is provision to do so and if not disallowed by the n a Repeat Year (see below).
-Marks from all passed ard to the Supplemental Examination. e is then applied to the combination of marks carried es and marks obtained in repeated modules. and the calculation of honor applemental Examination: In determining aggregation curs, the maximum mark that will be taken into account I mark achieved by the candidate will be recorded on Repeat Year Examinations: individual repeat candidates may do so under one of the following mechanisms, choosing whichever mechanism best suits his/her eligible for the award of Honours in the first Repeat
+The Grade of Honours to be awarded shall be determined as follows: First Class Honours:An aggregate of not less than 700/1000 marks (i.e. 70%) or an aggregate of not less than 660/1000 together with not less than 70% in modules to the value of at least 30 credits.
+Second Class Honours Grade I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 together with not less than 60% in modules to the value of at least 30 credits.
+Second Class Honours Grade II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 together with not less than 50% in modules to the value of at least 30 credits.
+Third Class Honours: An aggregate of not less than 450/1000 marks (i.e.45%).
+Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
+Supplemental Examinations: • Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements governing the Supplemental Examination for individual modules.
+Note: for some modules there is no Supplemental Examination . • Students who fail to achieve the pass standard for the year at the Summer Examination Board must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board, or in a Repeat Year (see below).
+Marks from all passed modules are carried forward to the Supplemental Examination. • The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
+Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
+The actual mark achieved by the candidate will be recorded on the student record.
+Repeat Year Examinations: Students repeating the year may do so under one of the following mechanisms, individual repeat candidates choosing whichever mechanism best suits his/her requirements.
+Students are eligible for the award of Honours in the first Repeat